tdolkr/adverttize-frontend/README.md

 npm run lint
 ```

-Visit `http://localhost:3000` to preview the site locally.
+then go to `http://localhost:3000` to preview the site.

 ## Project Structure
 ```